hpolloni/netifacescpp/README.md

 A cross-platform header only library to fetch network interfaces.
 Inspired by https://pypi.org/project/netifaces/

 # Goals
 * Compatible with MacOSX, Linux and Windows.
+(Windows support TBD)
 * Compatible with C++14.
 * Header-only.
 * No dependencies.